 This section of the RMR documents the latest findings regarding the extent of groundwater contamination.
-Sampling logs are provided in Appendix C, and complete laboratory results (including non-detects) are provided in tabular form in Appendix D. Summaries of detections are provided for geochemical indicators in Table 2, and for COCs in Table 3.
-Tables 2 and 3 include the results since installation of new wells in June 2012 for comparison to the recent results; older results are in grey font in these tables.
-The data in Table 2 are also charted in a bar graph to allow visual comparison of sample results; ORP data were divided by 10, Chloride data were divided by 5, and DO data were multiplied by 5 to improve visibility on the chart scale.
-The horizontal and vertical extents of contamination based on these data are described in the subsections that follow.
+Sampling logs are provided in Appendix C, and complete laboratory results (including non-detects) are provided in tabular form in Appendix D. Summaries of detections are provided for COCs in Table 3.
+Table 3 includes recent historic results (since installation of new wells in June 2012) for comparison to the latest results; older results are in grey font in these tables.
 Horizontal extents are illustrated in Figure 9, and vertical extents are shown in Figures 10 to 13.

 Evaluations of contaminant concentration trends over time and distance are presented in Section 4.3.
-Geochemistry data are discussed primarily in Section 4.4 in the context of attenuation processes.
-The concentrations listed parenthetically in the following text are for the most recent (May/June) sampling round unless otherwise specified.
+The concentrations listed parenthetically in the following text are for the most recent (December/January) sampling round unless otherwise specified.